freicoin/freicoin/contrib/vagrant/README.md

 Automated Gitian builds with Vagrant
 ====================================

-This directory contains platform-independent scripts for building bitcoind and Bitcoin-QT using the deterministic Gitian build process.
+This directory contains platform-independent scripts for building freicoind and Freicoin-QT using the deterministic Gitian build process.

 Dependencies
 ------------